Toilet tank repair

 What is the difference between a toilet flapper and a flush valve?

-The flush valve is the larger assembly mounted in the tank opening.
-The flapper or seal is the movable rubber part that closes against it after each flush.
+The flush valve is the larger piece mounted in the tank opening.
+The flapper or seal is the rubber piece that closes against it after each flush.

 How do I know if I need a new flush valve instead of a flapper?

-Replace the flapper if the valve seat is smooth and the flapper is the worn part.
-Replace the flush valve if the seat is cracked, rough, warped, the overflow tube is broken, or the valve body is loose.
+If the valve seat is smooth and the flapper is worn, replace the flapper.
+If the seat is cracked, rough, warped, the overflow tube is broken, or the valve body is loose, replace the flush valve.

 Can a bad flush valve cause a toilet to run?